TimothyPhan2/CS157A-CourseBrief/README.md

 - [Authors](#authors)

 ## About
-CourseBrief is a navigational web-app for searching and discovering CS and CMPE courses.
+CourseBrief is a navigational web-app for searching and discovering CS and CMPE courses at SJSU.

 **Tech Stack:**
 - Frontend: React